qubole/spark-acid/README.md

         spark.sql("select * from symlinkacidtable")

 	_NB: This will produce a warning indicating that Hive does not understand this format_

-    WARN hive.HiveExternalCatalog: Couldn’t find corresponding Hive SerDe for data source provider com.qubole.spark.datasources.hiveacid.HiveAcidDataSource.
+     WARN hive.HiveExternalCatalog: Couldn’t find corresponding Hive SerDe for data source provider com.qubole.spark.hiveacid.datasource.HiveAcidDataSource.
 Persisting data source table `default`.`sparkacidtbl` into Hive metastore in Spark SQL specific format, which is NOT compatible with Hive.

 _Please ignore it, as this is a sym table for Spark to operate with and no underlying storage._